rust-lang/api-guidelines/README.md

 single letter unless it is the last "word".
 So, we have `btree_map` rather than `b_tree_map`, but `PI_2` rather than `PI2`.

+##### Examples from the standard library

+The whole standard library.
+This guideline should be easy!

 [C-CONV]: #c-conv
 <a id="c-conv"></a>
 ### Ad-hoc conversions follow `as_`, `to_`, `into_` conventions (C-CONV)